 eBay and Live Animal Sales

 eBay got a lot of good press when they announced they’d no longer allow the selling of live animals on their auction site.
 Then they started allowing it in their classifieds section.
 (I don’t want to give them any publicity for this so I won’t be including any eBay links–check it out for yourself).

 A number of other bloggers have written eloquent posts about this issue prompting change.org to pick it up as a petition.
-You’ll find a good post over at Mary Haights’s Dancing Dog Blog and can sign the petition here.
+You’ll find a good post over at Mary Haights’s Dancing Dog Blog.

 I’m always slow to move on these calls to action.
 I’m not very impulsive.
 I wonder if I have all the facts.
 And what are the unintended consequences of this action?
 I blame it on my history degree; studying the results of human decision-making over generations can make you skeptical that anything is ever what it seems.